Once upon a time...

 Big Brands and Huge Events

 George P Johnson is one of the oldest privately owned creative agencies in the world.
 They are the originators of the auto-show and are respected as a global leader in Experiential Marketing.
-On by first assignment with GPJ I worked on the IBM account to create branded experiences for both externally hosted and proprietary events such as TED Talks, The US Open of Tennis and the World of Watson.
+On my first assignment with GPJ I worked on the IBM account to create branded experiences for both externally hosted and proprietary events such as TED Talks, The US Open of Tennis and the World of Watson.
 Working with a team of creatives and strategists, I conceived, designed and oversaw production of thoughtful experiences to convey IBM’s product goals.
 Experiences ranged from small 20’x20′ booths to major conferences spanning entire Las Vegas conference centers.

 A few months later I went back as an Associate Creative Director to create Alibaba‘s Gateway ’17 in Toronto, Canada.
 This event at Toronto’s Enercare Centre occupied over 1M square feet and acted as a bridge between the Chinese market and North American small businesses.
 We created many stages, break-out rooms, meeting spaces, exhibition spaces and even a broadcast studio in the middle of the show floor.
 The schedule was fixed and client expectations were very high but the GPJ team (as always) stepped up and hit a home run.
 It was a blast to go up to Toronto for the week to oversee the build and set-up of the event.
 We had some very long days, but to see the space when it was done was incredibly satisfying.